WICG/scheduling-apis/explainers/prioritized-task-scheduling.md

 Modern pages and frameworks often do some form of this, ranging from breaking up long tasks with `setTimeout()` to building complex [userland schedulers](../misc/userspace-schedulers.md) that manage prioritization and execution of all internal tasks.
-While these approaches can be effective, there are gaps and rough edges with existing scheduling APIs that makes this difficult.
+While these approaches can be effective, there are gaps and rough edges with existing scheduling APIs that make this difficult.
 For example:

  - `requestIdleCallback()` is the only way to schedule prioritized tasks.
-It's helpful for deprioritizing certain types of work, but can't be used to increase priority of important tasks or be used to prioritize I/O. To gain higher priority, developers might use `requestAnimationFrame()` as a hack to get higher priority (with UA-specific results), but that can negatively affect rendering performance by pushing out frames.
+It's helpful for deprioritizing certain types of work, but can't be used to increase priority of important tasks or be used to prioritize I/O. To gain higher priority, developers might use `requestAnimationFrame()` as a hack to get higher priority (with UA-specific results), but that can negatively affect rendering performance by delaying visual updates since rAF callbacks run before a new frame is produced.
 In general, UA schedulers are unaware of high priority userland tasks, which limits their ability to effectively prioritize work.

  - Continuations scheduled with existing APIs are indistinguishable from other tasks, and the pending continuation is appended to the end of the relevant task queue.
 Task continuations aren't